enkidevs/curriculum/java/fundamentals/tips-ii/short-circuit-evaluation.md

 ## Content

-Short-circuit evaluation is the way programming languages evaluate some boolean operations, where second argument is evaluated only if first argument is not sufficient to determine the outcome of the expression.
+Short-circuit evaluation is the way programming languages evaluate some boolean operations, where the second argument is evaluated only if the first argument is not sufficient to determine the outcome of the expression.

 In the example below function `calc(b)` is never evaluated.
 It might help prevent expensive calculations and run-time errors.